-Impact/ Source Mitigation Measure Responsibility Schedule number for any road user that identifies reckless driving behaviour to be able to report it.
-Temporary construction roads will be clearly signalled.
+Impact/ Source Mitigation Measure Responsibility Schedule All vehicles dedicated full time for the project and circulating on roads outside the site (owned or used by the Project Company, EPC or subcontractors) will have a clearly visible unique identification number and a sign with a telephone number for any road user that identifies reckless driving behaviour to be able to report it.
+Reports will be documented as grievances and investigated.
+EPC CESMP - Planning and Management Movement of vehicles alongside Temporary construction roads will be clearly signalled.
 Dust suppression measures will be conducted where and when required.
-EPC CESMP - Planning and Management Movement of vehicles alongside the corridor Determine the designated access routes for delivery of equipment, corridor entrance points.
+EPC CESMP - Planning and Management the corridor Determine the designated access routes for delivery of equipment, corridor entrance points.
 EPC CESMP - Planning and Management A 30km/h speed limit will be imposed across the construction site in order to avoid direct mortality of fauna.
 Vehicle speeds will be restricted to 20Km/h on unpaved areas.
 EPC CESMP - Planning and Management Post designated routes and signs for directions and speed limits along the site.
 EPC CESMP - Planning and Management Specific waiting areas will be designated in suitable locations.
 No waiting areas will be designate in proximity to residential units or settlements.
-EPC CESMP - Planning and Management
+EPC CESMP - Planning and Management General Inspect daily N1 and remove building materials EPC CESMP - Planning and Management

-Table 12-6 Traffic and Transport - Significance of Residual Impacts
+Table 12-5 Traffic and Transport - Significance of Residual Impacts

-Impact Receptor Impact Significance Mitigation Residual Impact Increased congestion in N1 road and local roads Road Network (N1 Casablanca -Agadir - Laayoune Route, RP1400 and local roads)) Negligible Yes Negligible Movement of vehicles on residential areas Residents Minor Yes Negligible Movement of vehicles on the PL corridor Workers Minor to Moderate Yes Negligible
+Impact Receptor Impact Significance Mitigation Residual Impact Increased congestion on N1 roads N1 (Casablanca -Agadir - Boujdour Route) Negligible Yes Negligible Movement of vehicles on residential areas Residents Minor Yes Negligible Movement of vehicles on the PL corridor Workers Minor to Moderate Yes Negligible

-12.7 Decommissioning Phase
+12.6 Decommissioning Phase